SIVA-2002514/TechM-CoE-Assignments/README.md

-These Are The Assignments And Tasks
+These Are The Assignments And Tasks Given